-$^{\circ}$ Denotes she-recession where economic fall outs like job and income losses affect more women than men.
+^bDenotes she-recession where economic fall outs like job and income losses affect more women than men.

-5 Comment Baker et al 11 Mortality rate of men is higher than women.
-Women experience risk of infection in their role as caregivers and health carprofessionals, face domestic burdens and violence during lockdown Behaviors linked to masculinity that include smoking and less observance of public health prevention strategies put men at risk of COVID-19.
-6 Comment Betron et al 12 Pre-existing co-morbidities and men's risk of COVID-19 Mortality rates of men are higher than women There is a lower rate of handwashing for men which put them at risk of COVID-1 Men experience underlying conditions including heart and respiratory disease which are vulnerability factors for COVID-19 7 Data visualization Landivar et al 13 Disproportionate effect on women's employment with the economic fallout bee labeled a "shecession" Women face a "triple whammy": They are at risk of COVID-19 as front line healt care worker, they may face economic distress as industry workers and they beat the increase in domestic and unpaid care work at home 8 Opinion Wang & Roubidoux 14 Gender gap in technology usage Due to communication style differences, the genders may experience videoconferencing in the pandemic differently.
-9 Notes from the field Perez- Brumer & Silva- Santisteban 15 Peru had designed a policy for movement during pandemic based on male ar female categories and not the spectrum of genders, which was later cancelled.
-10 Opinion Muurlink & Taylor- Robinson 16 Cultures with restrictions on women's mobility and dress along with the segregation from broader workforce place them at less risk for COVID-19 11 Special Section Article Enguita- Fernàndez et al 17 Owing to pandemic, women experience a rise in intimate partner violence (IP' and inequitable gender roles Women disproportionately undertake 'unproductive' (unpaid or low-paid) wo which includes domestic chores, child rearing and caring for the sick members the household 12 Comment Bittante et al 18 Female researchers appear to have published fewer manuscripts than men a evidenced from fast track COVID-19 publication process (Jan-March 2020) 13 Notes from the field Small et al 19 In low and middle income countries, frontline workers are predominantly wome who are at high risk of COVID-19 Lockdown has increased domestic violence issues as females have to shelter with their abusers Lack of access to contraceptives may contribute to unintended pregnancies 14 Editorial Mellström 20 Co-morbidities like cardiovascular diseases (CVD) and respiratory infections ma make males susceptible to COVID-19 disease 15 Comment Power 21 Lockdown policies reinforce the notions of gender inequality by creating "unequ domestic re-arrangements of parenting duties" 16 Policy Brief Manzo & Minello 22 - Gender regressive response to pandemic with increase in unpaid care work for females and their lack of participation in paid economy
+5 Comment Baker et al 11 - Mortality rate of men is higher than women. - Women experience risk of infection in their role as caregivers and health care professionals, face domestic burdens and violence during lockdown Behaviors linked to masculinity that include smoking and less observance of public health prevention strategies put men at risk of COVID-19.
+C Comment Dature at a 112 - Pre-existing co-morbidities and men's risk of COVID-19 6 Comment Betron et al 12 - Mortality rates of men are higher than women There is a lower rate of handwashing for men which put them at risk of COVID-19 - Men experience underlying conditions including heart and respiratory diseases which are vulnerability factors for COVID-19 7 Data visualization Landivar et al 13 - Disproportionate effect on women's employment with the economic fallout been labeled a "shecession" - Women face a "triple whammy": They are at risk of COVID-19 as front line health care worker, they may face economic distress as industry workers and they bear the increase in domestic and unpaid care work at home 8 Opinion Wang & - Gender gap in technology usage Roubidoux 14 - Due to communication style differences, the genders may experience videoconferencing in the pandemic differently.
+9 Notes from Perez- - Peru had designed a policy for movement during pandemic based on male and the field Brumer & Silva- Santisteban 15 female categories and not the spectrum of genders, which was later cancelled.
+10 Opinion Muurlink & - Cultures with restrictions on women's mobility and dress along with their Taylor- Robinson 16 segregation from broader workforce place them at less risk for COVID-19 11 Special Section Enguita- Fernàndez et - Owing to pandemic, women experience a rise in intimate partner violence (IPV) and inequitable gender roles Article al 17 - Women disproportionately undertake 'unproductive' (unpaid or low-paid) work which includes domestic chores, child rearing and caring for the sick members of the household 12 Comment Bittante et al 18 - Female researchers appear to have published fewer manuscripts than men as evidenced from fast track COVID-19 publication process (Jan-March 2020) 13 Notes from the field Small et al 19 - In low and middle income countries, frontline workers are predominantly women who are at high risk of COVID-19 - Lockdown has increased domestic violence issues as females have to shelter with their abusers - Lack of access to contraceptives may contribute to unintended pregnancies 14 Editorial Mellström 20 - Co-morbidities like cardiovascular diseases (CVD) and respiratory infections may make males susceptible to COVID-19 disease 15 Comment Power 21 - Lockdown policies reinforce the notions of gender inequality by creating "unequal domestic re-arrangements of parenting duties" 16 Policy Brief Manzo & Minello 22 - Gender regressive response to pandemic with increase in unpaid care work for females and their lack of participation in paid economy 2.
+Poviou of or

-Table Table 2: Review of original articles
+Table 2: Review of original articles

 S.no Authors Objective Methodology Themes

 1 McLaren 23 To explore the "gendered division of labor" in productive, reproductive and community roles and the 'triple burden' within the context of pandemic Case studies from Sri Lanka, Vietnam, Australia and Malaysia.
 Increase in women's reproductive burdens due to COVID-19 Women working in frontline health, welfare and social care face increasing burdens